thibaud-c/Graz_402.424/lab_06/README.md

 >     ) AS fire_station_locations -- Create an alias for the subquery
 >   ON ST_DWithin(b.geometry, fire_station_locations.way, 10) -- Check if the building is within 10 meters of a fire station point
 > WHERE  b.amenity != 'fire_station' OR b.amenity IS NULL -- filter the buildings to keep only the ones that are not already marked as fire stations
-> GROUP BY b.osm_id -- Group by the OSM ID to avoid duplicates
+> GROUP BY b.osm_id; -- Group by the OSM ID to avoid duplicates
 > ```

 <br>